Readings

 4. First Partner 1 should now push their changes to GitHub (pull, stage, commit, push)

 5. Then Partner 2 should try to push (pull, stage, commit, push).
 Do you get a merge conflict?
 Why / why not?
 If you got a merge conflict, Partner 2 should resolve it and push to GitHub.
-Please share your screen so both of you can talk through how you want to resolve the merge conflict.
+Please look at each other’s screen (share your screen if you’re on Zoom) so both of you can talk through how you want to resolve the merge conflict.

 6. After the merge conflict has been resolved and pushed to GitHub, Partner 1 should pull to make sure you’re both up to date